nlpet/digit-span-mnemonics/README.md

 # Digit Span Mnemonics

-## About
-This is a simple app that is aimed at improving memory.
-I've used the game digit span as a metric.

-The goals are:
-* Learn to encode numbers as letters using the [Mnemonic Major System](https://en.wikipedia.org/wiki/Mnemonic_major_system)
-* Practice until the association becomes innate
-* Learn to quickly insert vowels whenever appropriate to form words / phrases / whole sentences

-Sentences are easier to remember, so this method should (remains to be tested) greatly improve one's recollection of strings of digits.

 ## Usage

 Install by running `npm install` or `yarn install`.
 To run the development build `npm start` or `yarn start` and for an optimized build, run: